 The bear’s sense of smell means that when you’re in bear country, they can smell your camp if they are in a 20-mile radius of where you bed down for the night.

 Bears attacks are infrequent.
 However, in Colorado alone last year, there were over 1,800 bear encounters.
-That’s only one state.
+That’s only bears in Colorado.

 Most bears don’t care about humans.
 We don’t usually end up on their menu.
 However, if you don’t handle your site well, they can be very attracted to where you stay.
 If a bear smells your food, they may take that as an invitation to have a visit.

 Bears must have a strong sense of smell for a few reasons.
 Mostly they use it to sniff out food.
 They can find animals, fish, berries, and other food sources from great distances.
 They also need an excellent smell to find mates, cubs and avoid dangers.

 You May Also Like:8 Bear Types That You Should Be Aware Of